Siege of Dunkirk (1944–1945): Prelude

 The Canadians approached Dunkirk from the south-west.
-On 7–8 September, the 5th Canadian Infantry Brigade captured Bourbourg, about 13 km from the city itself.
+On 7–8 September the 5th Canadian Infantry Brigade captured Bourbourg, about 13 km from the city itself.
 The German outer perimeter ran through the villages of Mardyck, Loon-Plage, Spycker, Bergues and Bray-Dunes, 7 to 12 km from Dunkirk.
 The Calgary Highlanders attacked Loon-Plage on 7 September against very heavy opposition and suffered enough casualties that each of its companies was reduced to less than 30 men.
-The village was gained on the 9th only when the Germans withdrew.
-Over the next ten days, Canadian units nibbled away at the German perimeter, taking Coppenaxfort on the 9th, Mardyck on the 17th, both west of the city, Bergues on the 15th and Veurne, Nieuwpoort (greatly aided by precise intelligence received from the Belgian White Brigade, the national resistance movement) and De Panne, east of Dunkirk, in Belgium.
-Bray Dunes and nearby Ghyvelde, both just within France, were taken on 15 September, with air support after initial attacks had failed.
+The village was gained on 9 September only when the Germans withdrew.
+Over the next ten days, Canadian units nibbled away at the German perimeter, taking Coppenaxfort on 9 September, Mardyck on 17 September, both west of the city, Bergues on the 15th and Veurne, Nieuwpoort (assisted by the Witte Brigade (White Brigade) part of the Belgian Resistance) and De Panne, east of Dunkirk, in Belgium.
+Bray Dunes and nearby Ghyvelde, both just within France, were taken on 15 September, with air support, after initial attacks had failed.

-It had become clear that the German defenders could not be expelled without a major assault.
-Given the need to open up the Scheldt estuary to Antwerp and the likelihood that Dunkirk would be of limited use as a supply port as a result of its demolition, the major Canadian units were redeployed.
-Nearby Oostende had fallen easily to the Canadians when the Germans withdrew, and its port was partially opened on 28 September, easing the Allies' supply problems.
+It had become clear that the German defenders could not be expelled without a set-piece assault.
+Given the need to open the Scheldt estuary to Antwerp and the likelihood that Dunkirk would be of limited use as a port as a result of its demolition, the Canadian units were redeployed.
+Nearby Ostend (Oostende) had fallen easily to the Canadians when the Germans withdrew and its port was partially opened on 28 September, easing the Allies' supply problems.
 Dunkirk was no longer worth the effort of its capture.